Maurice Bassett: Professional football

-Later years
+Later life

 Bassett married Dorothy Shelby.
 They had three children: Maurice Jr., Kevin, and Stacey.
 After his playing career ended, Bassett taught industrial arts at high schools in the Cleveland area.

 Bassett had several strokes and suffered from diabetes in later years.
 He had both legs amputated due to diabetes.
 The family moved to Dayton, Ohio, and Bassett spent the last months of his life confined to the Dayton Veterans Affairs Medical Center.
 He died there in 1991 at age 60.